TishaHolder/node-db3-challenge/queries.md

 on o.employeeid = e.employeeid;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.
+select p.productname, c.categoryname, count(c.categoryid) as [Count]
+from products as p
+join categories as c
+on p.categoryid = c.categoryid
+group by p.categoryid;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+--THIS ONE SHOWS THE TOTAL PRODUCT QUANTITY ON EACH ORDER select od.orderid, sum(quantity) as [ItemCount] from orderdetails as od group by od.orderid;

+OR

+--THIS ONE SHOWS THE NUMBER OF PRODUCT TYPES ON EACH ORDER select od.orderid, count(productid) as [ItemCount] from orderdetails as od group by od.orderid;